uso-de-range-en-python

 Specifying Step

-In this example, it shows how to generate a sequence that starts at 1 and ends at 10, with an increment of 2 at each step.
+This example shows how to generate a sequence starting at 1 and ending at 10, with an increment of 2 at each step.

 # Generate a sequence from 1 to 10 with a step of 2